-Areas of specialization include early intervention, preschool speech and language delays & Childhood Apraxia of Speech (CAS) and speech sound disorders (articulation & phonological).
+Areas of specialization include early intervention, preschool language delays, Childhood Apraxia of Speech (CAS) and speech sound disorders (articulation & phonological).

 Trainings & Qualifications

-California Licensed Speech-Language Pathologist Colorado Licensed Speech-Language Pathologist ASHA Certificate of Clinical Competency ASHA Award for Continuing Education (ACE Award) Listed on the Apraxia Kids Directory of SLPs who have expertise in CAS Knows American Sign Language PROMPT® Trained Dynamic Temporal and Tactile Cueing Trained (DTTC) Kaufman Speech to Language Protocol Trained (K-SLP Method)
+California Licensed Speech-Language Pathologist Colorado Licensed Speech-Language Pathologist ASHA Certificate of Clinical Competency ASHA Award for Continuing Education (ACE Award) Listed on the Apraxia Kids Directory of SLPs who have expertise in CAS Versed in American Sign Language (ASL) PROMPT® Trained Dynamic Temporal and Tactile Cueing Trained (DTTC) Kaufman Speech to Language Protocol Trained (K-SLP Method)